 • Most uni-bead pool liners don’t come with their own guide tracks so this may be something that you’d have to purchase separately.

-• This type of pool liner is suitable only for flat-bottomed pools.
+• This type is suitable only for flat-bottomed pools.
 It doesn’t work well for pools that have varying depths and it may be an issue with how the material is stretched out on the bead receiver.

 How Long Do Uni-bead Liners Last?